Skip to main content

 What Is the Role of Specific Micronutrients?

 Certain micronutrients play a particularly supportive role during this time.
 Magnesium, found in leafy greens, nuts, and seeds, is involved in hundreds of enzymatic reactions, including those that govern insulin signaling.
 Zinc, present in lean meats and seeds, is crucial for egg quality and also plays a role in glucose metabolism.
-Antioxidants, abundant in colorful fruits and vegetables, help to combat the that can be generated by the metabolically demanding process of ovarian stimulation.
+Antioxidants, abundant in colorful fruits and vegetables, help to combat the oxidative stress that can be generated by the metabolically demanding process of ovarian stimulation.

 Exercise as a Metabolic Modulator